mrYakamoto/debugging-drill-read-the-error/README.md

 Complete the following exercises so they pass, and paste your solution code for each release into the solution file.

-**The links below go to exercises on Socrates.
-You don't need to submit a pull request for this one, just complete the exercise on Socrates. **

 ###Release 0: Syntax Error

 In the first exercise, you will get rid of the `ArgumentError` bug by changing the statement that _invokes_ the method.